OptimalBits/bull/README.md

 <a name="clean"/>
 #### Queue##clean(grace, [type], [limit])

-Tells the queue remove jobs created outside of a grace period (in ms).
+Tells the queue remove jobs of a specific type created outside of a grace period.
-You can clean the jobs with the following states: completed, wait, active, delayed, and failed.
-(Defaults to completed) If a limit is specified, at most that many jobs will be cleaned.

 __Example__